-After another outstanding NBNI in March, we are looking forward to the 2018 New Balance Nationals Outdoor, the 28th edition of our outdoor nationals, scheduled for June 15-17, 2018, to Aggie Stadium in Greensboro, N.C.
+The2018 New Balance Nationals Outdoor, the 28th edition of our outdoor nationals, is set for this weekend June 15-17, 2018, at Aggie Stadium in Greensboro, N.C.

 The 27th edition of NBNO was wonderful from start to finish – that is, from the 3,000-meter race walk freshman class record by Taylor Ewert Friday morning to start the meet, to the thrilling 4x400-meter relay finales as Bullis MD and East Orange NJ completed their indoor/outdoor “doubles.”
 Despite some tightening of standards and entry limits, we welcomed more than 5,100 athletes this past June 16-18 – Father’s Day weekend – from 45 states, DC, Canada, Mexico and Germany.